BGSpiegl/GCparagon/README.md

 #### Singularity container
-As an alternative, a singularity image can be created (using the singularity executable from the aforementioned conda environment from OUTSIDE conda) using the [gcparagon.def](singularity_definition_file/gcparagon.def) singularity definitions file, OR pulled from cloud.sylabs.io and verified using:
+As an alternative, a singularity image can be created (using the singularity executable from the aforementioned conda environment from OUTSIDE conda) using the [gcparagon.def](singularity_definition_file/gcparagon.def) singularity definitions file, OR pulled from cloud.sylabs.io into the current directory and verified using:

-`singularity pull --arch amd64 library://bgspiegl/gcparagon/gcparagon-ubuntu-22_04-container:latest && singularity verify gcparagon-ubuntu-22_04-container_latest.sif`
+`singularity pull library://bgspiegl/gcparagon/gcparagon-ubuntu-22_04-container:latest &&
+singularity verify gcparagon-ubuntu-22_04-container_latest.sif`

 Note: this requires a working installation of singularity.
 The easiest way to use singularity is via conda:

 `conda install singularity`

+Programs run from within Apptainer/SingularityCE images do not have access to all directories of your file system per default.
+To make an inacvcessible path available to the GCparagon image, follow the steps detailed in the [Apptainer documentation][apptainer_files_doc] or the [SingularityCE documentation][singularity_binds_and_mounts_doc] (see the `--bind` Examples).

-GCparagon can then be run from the singularity container file like this:
+GCparagon can then be run from the singularity container file like this (after cd-ing into the directory of the sif):

 `singularity run gcparagon-ubuntu-22_04-container_latest.sif <YOUR PARAMETERS HERE>`